Open-EO/openeo-aggregator/README.md

 ### Gunicorn config

-For gunicorn there are also configuration files in the `conf` folder.
-The production docker based run for examples uses
+For gunicorn there is an example config at `src/openeo_aggregator/config/examples/gunicorn-config.py`, for example to be used like this:

-    gunicorn --config=conf/gunicorn.prod.py openeo_aggregator.app:create_app()
+    gunicorn --config=src/openeo_aggregator/config/examples/gunicorn-config.py openeo_aggregator.app:create_app()

 ### Application/Flask config